-- Lack of Flexibility - Mass production is not very flexible for making customizations or unique products for customers.
+- Lack of Flexibility - This kind of production system is not very flexible for making customizations or unique products for customers.

-- Risk of Production Outages - If one machine fails in the mass production process, it will often shut down the entire production line until it can be fixed.
+- Risk of Production Outages - If one machine fails, it will often shut down the entire production line until it can be fixed.